Please check the errata for any errors or issues reported since publication.

 As well as sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
 Everything else in this specification is normative.

-The key words MAY and MUST are to be interpreted as described in [RFC2119].
+The key words MAY, MUST, and SHOULD are to be interpreted as described in [RFC2119].

 This specification defines conformance criteria that apply to a single product: the user agent that implements the interfaces that it contains.

-The concepts browsing context and spin the event loop are defined in [HTML5].
+The concepts top-level browsing context and spin the event loop are defined in [HTML5].

 The rules for processing vibration patterns are as given in the following algorithm: